Robert Wolf (business)

-Robert Wolf (born March 8, 1962) is the former Chairman and CEO of UBS Americas as well as the president and chief operating officer of UBS# Investment Bank.
+Robert Wolf (born March 8, 1962) is the former chairman and CEO of UBS Americas as well as the president and chief operating officer of UBS Investment Bank.

 He is the founder of 32 Advisors, a holding company which includes the direct investing arm 32 Ventures, the bipartisan economic insights company Strategic Worldviews, and advisory services for corporate clients on financial matters, risk and governance.
 He was named chairman of the AI-driven messaging software platform Community in 2022.

 Prior to forming 32 Advisors, Wolf spent 18 years at UBS, a global financial services firm.
 There he held several senior positions, including chairman and CEO of UBS Americas and president and chief operating officer of the Investment Bank.
 He joined UBS in 1994 after spending 10 years at Salomon Brothers.
 In 2016, Wolf joined Fox News/Fox Business as a contributor, where he can be seen multiple times per week on the network.
 More recently, he served as a member of NYC Mayor elect Eric Adams’ transition team with a focus on infrastructure, and on the board of EJF’s SPAC on the completed $8.5 billion transaction with fintech company Pagaya.

-Wolf held three presidential appointments under President Obama; as a member of the Economic Recovery Advisory Board from 2009-2011, the Council on Jobs and Competitiveness from 2011-2013 and the Export Council from 2014-2016.
+Wolf has held several Presidential appointments including one under President Biden as a member of the Pentagon’s Defense Business Board from 2022-2025 and three presidential appointments under President Obama; as a member of the Economic Recovery Advisory Board from 2009-2011, the Council on Jobs and Competitiveness from 2011-2013 and the Export Council from 2014-2016.
 In 2012 he was on the Homeland Security Advisory Council's Border Infrastructure Task Force.
+He served as an informal advisor for President Obama.
 In 2017, he was named to the board of directors for the Obama Foundation and chairs the foundation's audit and risk committee.